RECYCLEMANIA 2014 RESULTS ARE IN!

-Once again, Pellissippi State is a strong competitor among hundreds of other colleges and universities across the country in ReycleMania 2014.
-Learn all about this annual competition and how PSCC compares to its peers!
-This graphic shows a week-by-week breakdown of our results in each category and our cumulative GHG reductions to date.
+Once again, Pellissippi State was a strong competitor among hundreds of other colleges and universities across the country in ReycleMania 2014.
+Learn all about this annual competition and how PSCC compareed to its peers!
+(Hint: We did very well!)

 SEEKING SUSTAINABILITY PROPOSALS FROM STUDENTS, STAFF, AND FACULTY (DEADLINE: October 24, 2014):

 Have an idea for how to make Pellissippi State Community College more environmentally friendly?
 Pellissippi State takes sustainability seriously, and the College’s Sustainable Campus Committee will be reviewing proposals for sustainability projects, hoping to make those proposals a reality.
 Proposals are due to the Committee chair, Ann Kronk, by October 24, 2014.

 Previous sustainable project proposals have included the College’s water bottle filling stations, new outdoor recycling and trash bins, aluminum and plastic recycling and LED lighting in the Clayton Performing Arts Center.
 All faculty, staff, and students are encouraged to submit project ideas.
 The Sustainable Campus Committee evaluates proposals based on a rubric, and decides whether to fund the project and at what level.
 Students’ sustainable campus fees substantially fund the proposals each year.
 Fill out an application and let us know your ideas!
 Email Ann Kronk if you have any questions or need more information.